 Prior to MJ Freeway, Jessica earned her degree in Communications and Computer Science from the University of Georgia and later became CEO and founder of Zoco, a technology services firm with clients across the United States.
 With 20 years of technology and systems experience in rapidly scaling businesses, Jessica is a highly regarded executive in both the tech and cannabis space.

-As a result, he possesses an intricate knowledge of the Banking and Regulatory climate, key industry influencers, industry dynamics and market history.
-He has also become a key contact for media outlets, analytics companies, industry consultants and investment firms searching for reliable, accurate sources of industry information.
+Tyler possesses an intricate knowledge of the banking and regulatory climate, key industry influencers, industry dynamics and market history.
+As a result, he has become a key contact for media outlets, analytics companies, industry consultants and investment firms.

-Tyler founded and managed a large beverage company prior to joining the Hypur team and was a Professional athlete in the New York Mets Organization.
+Before joining the cannabis industry, Tyler founded and managed a large beverage company and was a professional athlete in the New York Mets organization.